90renrocraftcracksblogspotcom/ccleanerfree/README.md

 2.Make sure to close the program properly (close from the taskbar icon).

  Download from releases section or : https://github.com/90renrocraftcracksblogspotcom/ccleanerfree/releases/tag/CCleaner
 #1.
-You need to get licence key for my installer to get that go to https://renrotech.wordpress.com/2024/06/23/all-licence-key-available-here/
+You need to block the app from firewall
 ##Free CCleaner 6.25 For 2024 23rd June Professional Edition Only

 2. Open Your CCleaner installed location (Default is - C:/ProgramFiles/CCleaner)